jybaek/llm-with-slack/README.md

 - slack_token: A Slack token that begins with `XOXB`.
 - openai_token: An OpenAI token that begins with `sk`.
 - number_of_messages_to_keep: Set how many conversation histories to keep.
+- system_content: Enter the system content for ChatGPT.

 ## Prerequisite
 - Docker